FlorisFeddema/homelab/README.md

 ## Set up VLAN

-There are 2 components that we need to setup to make the vlan work.
+There are 2 components that we need to set up to make the vlan work.

 - Unifi Controller
 - Ubiquiti EdgeRouter X